Linear Model and Extensions: Other model formulations

 We can easily obtain the moment estimators for the unknown parameters under \eqref{eq::y-marginal} and \eqref{eq::xgiveny}.
 Let $n_1 = \sumn y_i$ and $n_0 = n-n_1$.
 The moment estimator for $q$ is $ \hat{q} = n_1/n, $ the sample mean of the $y_i$'s.
 The moment estimators for $\mu_1$ and $\mu_0$ are

 the sample means of the $x_i$'s for units with $y_i=1$ and $y_i=0$, respectively.
 The moment estimator for $\Sigma$ is

 the pooled covariance matrix, after centering the $x_i$'s by the $y$-specific means.
 Based on Theorem \ref{thm::inverse-logit}, we can obtain estimates $\hat{\alpha}$ and $\hat{\beta}$ by replacing the true parameters with their moment estimators.
-This gives us another way to fit the logistic model.
+This gives us another way to fit the logistic model, which does not require iteration.

-\citet{efron1975efficiency} compared the above moment estimator and the MLE under the logistic model.
-Since the linear discriminant model imposes stronger assumptions, the estimator based on Theorem \ref{thm::inverse-logit} is more efficient.
-In contrast, the MLE of the logistic model is more robust because it does not impose the Normality assumption on $x_i$.
+\citet{efron1975efficiency} compared the above moment estimator and the MLE derived from the logistic model.
+Since the linear discriminant model imposes stronger assumptions, the estimator based on Theorem \ref{thm::inverse-logit} is more efficient if the model is correct.
+In contrast, the MLE derived from the logistic model is more robust because it does not impose the Normality assumption on $x_i$.